 Audit requirements and classifications in the Netherlands

-Small and medium sized companies have assets with the value between 4.40 m euros and 17.50 m euros, while large companies have assets that exceed the value of 17.50 m euros.
-In terms if employed individuals, small companies have less than 50 employees, medium companies have between 50 and 250 employees and large companies have 250 or more employees.
+In the Netherlands, a company is classified as small, medium or large in accordance with several criteria, as follows: the declared value of the balance sheet assets, the net turnover and the number of employees.
+Small and medium sized companies have assets with the value of maximum EUR 20 million and an annual turnover of EUR 40 million, while large companies have assets that exceed the value of EUR 20 million.
+In terms of the employed personnel, small companies have less than 50 employees, medium companies have a maximum of 250 employees and large companies have 250 or more employees.

 According to Dutch law, only medium and large companies must perform an annual report audit.
 This activity must be performed by an independent, qualified and accredited auditor.
 In most cases, theauditor is appointed following a shareholder's meeting.
 In some cases, this decision can be taken by default by the managing board or by the supervisory board.

 The audit process in the Netherlands